-Oklahoma State University seeks to encourage and sustain an academic environment that respects individual freedoms and promotes the health, safety, and welfare of its students, faculty, staff, and visitors.
-These participants are expected to know and follow the applicable laws and all University rules and regulations.
+Oklahoma State University seeks to encourage and sustain an academic environment that respects individual freedoms and promotes the health, safety and welfare of its students, faculty, staff and visitors.
+These participants are expected to know and follow the applicable laws and all university rules and regulations.
 Each person is responsible for his/her own behavior.

 Oklahoma State University complies with the Drug-Free Schools and Communities Act Amendments of 1989.
-This act requires that Oklahoma State University certify it has adopted and implemented a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees in order to remain eligible for federal financial assistance.
-As set forth in local, state, and federal laws, and the rules and regulations of the University, Oklahoma State University prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees in buildings, facilities, grounds, or other property owned and/or controlled by the University or as part of University activities.
+This act requires that Oklahoma State University certify it has adopted and implemented a program to prevent the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees in order to remain eligible for federal financial assistance.
+As set forth in local, state and federal laws, and the rules and regulations of the university, Oklahoma State University prohibits the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees in buildings, facilities, grounds or other property owned and/or controlled by the university or as part of university activities.
 With limited exceptions, beer and alcohol are not allowed on campus.
 Since July 1, 2000, students who are convicted of an offense involving the sale or possession of a controlled substance may become ineligible for federal student aid.
-For the University's complete drug and alcohol policy regarding the Drug-Free Schools and Communities Act, request the Oklahoma State University Student Code of Conduct, Oklahoma State University Drug and Alcohol Policy, or the OSU Dangers of Drugs and Alcohol Abuse pamphlets.
+For the university's complete drug and alcohol policy, request the Oklahoma State University Student Code of Conduct or the Drug-Free Workplace Policy (Policy 1-1205).

-Any student or employee of the University who has violated this prohibition shall be subject to disciplinary action including, but not limited to, suspension, expulsion, termination of employment, referral for prosecution and/or completion, at the individual's expense, of an appropriate rehabilitation program.
-Any disciplinary action shall be taken in accordance with applicable policies of the University.
+Any student or employee of Oklahoma State University who has violated this prohibition shall be subject to disciplinary action including, but not limited to, suspension, expulsion, termination of employment, referral for prosecution and/or completion, at the individual's expense, of an appropriate rehabilitation program.
+Any disciplinary action shall be taken in accordance with applicable policies of the university.

-Drug and alcohol abuse programs are conducted each semester by OSU Alcohol and Substance Abuse Center, Housing and Residential Life, University Health Services, and the OSU Police Department.
+Drug and alcohol abuse programs are conducted each semester by OSU Alcohol and Substance Abuse Center, Housing and Residential Life, Department of Wellness and the OSU Police Department.